yzou2/CBST/README.md

 ### Note
 - This code is based on [ResNet-38](https://github.com/itijyou/ademxapp).
 - Due to the randomness, the self-training results may slightly vary in each run.
 Usually the best results will be obtained in 2nd/3rd round.

 Contact: yzou2@andrew.cmu.edu

-The model and code are available for non-commercial research purposes only.